Once a month I have a date with my money. And no, I’m not completely mad.

-It’s quick and simple.
-Rain or shine, my money and I sit down eye to eye every Saturday morning, and a process of close romantic scrutiny begins in Microsoft Excel.
-I log on to my online banking and investments and I record all the new financial movements for that week under categories on my Excel tracker.
-For example, I’ll log my expenditure at supermarkets under ‘Groceries’, my income from renting rooms under ‘Rental Income’, and so on.
+The process is simple.
+Rain or shine, my money and I sit down eye to eye every month on a Saturday morning and a process of close romantic scrutiny begins in Microsoft Excel.
+I log on to my online banking and investments and I record new financial movements for that month under a few simple categories.
+For example, I’ll log my expenditure at supermarkets under ‘Groceries’, petrol costs under ‘Travel’, etc. Similarly, I’ll record my latest investment values.

 Who said romance was dead, eh?

-This process takes about 20 minutes in total, depending on how financially active I have been in a given week.
-And whilst that may sound like too long a date with my money, I have come to see this routine as vital in my Hustle Escape journey.
+This process takes about 30 minutes in total, depending on how financially active I’ve been in a given month Whilst that may sound like too long a date with my money, I have come to see this routine as vital in my financial independence journey.

-Whether you’re on a road to early financial independence or not, I’d recommend anyone serious about managing their personal finances for the better considers setting something similar up for tracking their net worth.
-It’s Personal Finance 101, but with a whole raft of potential benefits if you’re new to it.
+Indeed, whether you’re on a road to early financial independence or not, I’d recommend anyone serious about managing their personal finances for the better considers setting up something similar.
+It’s Personal Finance 101, but with a whole wave of potential benefits if you’re new to it.

 A holistic view of your live financial situation is an extremely powerful tool for decision making.
 Having all your financial data in one tracker allows you to have a complete picture of your latest financial circumstances.
 This means you will not only develop a better understanding of your overall net worth, but also of the interdependencies between the different buckets that make up your net worth.